MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui2.md

 <!-- ------------------------------ -->
-#### Xbox, HoloLens, and XAML limitations
+#### XAML limitation

-This version of WebView 2 will only work on PC-class devices, offering the full range of capability found in the WinUI 3 variant.<!--todo: reword--> Xbox, HoloLens, and XAML Island support requires additional work, and these devices and scenarios may be considered for future releases.
+XAML Island support requires additional work and may be considered for future releases.

 <!-- ------------------------------ -->